Penikese Island entered the historical record in 1602 AD when the English explorer Bartholomew Gosnold and some of his crew visited the island.

 From 1973 to 2011, the Penikese Island School, Inc, operated a non-profit private residential school for troubled boys.
 The school acted as an alternative to juvenile detention, and earned a reputation for its intimate size, quaint setting, and "choice and natural consequences" philosophy, attracting media attention and countless documentaries about the program.
 The school's mission served teenage boys who had not recovered in more traditional programs.

 From 2012 to 2018, the Penikese Island School acted as stewards of the island and helped to facilitate the important ongoing work of the Massachusetts Division of Fisheries & Wildlife.
 In addition, during this period, Penikese Island School provided assistance to third-party non-profit organizations seeking to embrace the healing powers of Penikese Island to deliver youth-focused substance abuse treatment programs.

-Today, the Penikese Island School, offers experiential educational programs, like Penikese Island Discovery, that deliver STEAM programing outside of the classroom with a focus on utilizing the natural island laboratory that is Penikese Island to make these subjects interesting and meaningful for students that spend time on Penikese Island.
+Today, the Penikese Island School, offers experiential educational programs that deliver programing outside of the classroom with a focus on utilizing the natural island laboratory that is Penikese Island to make subjects interesting and meaningful.

 The Penikese Island wildlife sanctuary with its crystal-clear waters, abundant bird populations, and a sense of quiet solitude remains unlike any other place on Buzzards Bay.

 Habitats & Wildlife Penikese Island has some of the healthiest waters in Buzzards Bay.
 Lush eelgrass meadows carpet the shallows, providing an important habitat for fish and shellfish.
 Because of these pristine waters, Penikese is one of the best places on the Bay to go snorkeling – hop in to see what underwater creatures you can find!